 - Age: People age 50 and over have a higher risk of developing colorectal cancer.

-- Family History: People with close relatives who have had colorectal cancer are at a greater risk.
-Those with a family history of polyps or colorectal cancer should consult a doctor about the frequency of screening.
+- Family History: People with a family history of colorectal polyps along with a family history of colorectal cancer are at greater risk.
+Those with a family history of polyps or colorectal cancer should consult a doctor about screening frequency.

 - Diet: Diets that contain large amounts of red and processed meats can increase risk.

-- Health: Overweight and inactive people are at a higher risk of developing colorectal cancer.
-Type 2 diabetes is linked to an increased risk of colorectal cancer.
+- Health: Overweight and inactive people are at a higher risk.
+Type 2 diabetes has been linked to an increased risk of colorectal cancer.
 People with a history of polyps and inflammatory bowel disease are also at an increased risk, and may need earlier or more frequent screening.
 Long-term smoking and heavy alcohol use raise risk.

 - Lynch Syndrome (HNPCC): This inherited condition affecting the body’s genes increases risk of colorectal cancer.
 Lynch syndrome is responsible for about 3 percent of colorectal cancers, and those with the condition have a lifetime risk of up to 80 percent of developing colorectal cancer.
 Genetic testing can determine if a person has the gene mutation associated with Lynch syndrome.